 - Near the end of Mass Effect 3, a female Commander Shepard can discuss this idea with Garrus if his romance sidequest was completed.

-- After her parents were killed by Space Pirates, Samus Aran was adopted by the Chozo, an ancient race of bird-like creatures that raised her and trained her to be what she is.
+- After her parents were killed by Space Pirates, Samus Aran from Metroid games was adopted by the Chozo, an ancient race of bird-like creatures that raised her and trained her to be what she is.
+She then picks up the parental side of the trope with the infant metroid in Metroid II: Return of Samus, which forms a major plot arc for the series.

 - Neverwinter Nights 2.
 The protagonist's race can change, but the foster father is always the same.

-- Tales of Symphonia The main character Lloyd is a human who was adopted by a dwarf.
+- Tales of Symphonia: The main character Lloyd is a human who was adopted by a dwarf.
+Lloyd turns out to be half angel.

-- Illbleed: In the "Revenge of Queen Worm" section of the game, it turns out that 'Rachel' is a giant mutant worm that David (human) raised as his daughter.
-She even calls him "Grandpa" after you defeat her.
+- In the "Revenge of Queen Worm" section of the game, it turns out that 'Rachel' is a giant mutant worm that David (human) raised as his daughter.
+She even calls him "Papa" after you defeat her.
 It's all very strange.

 - Breath of Fire IV has Ursula, who was raised by a human General.